 - To report neglect, abuse, or domestic violence.
-Provider is authorized to notify government authorities if Provider believes a patient is a victim of neglect, abuse, or domestic violence.
-Provider will only disclose this information when specifically required or authorized by law or when the patient agrees to disclosure of said information.
+The provider is authorized to notify government authorities if the Provider believes a patient is a victim of neglect, abuse, or domestic violence.
+Provider will only disclose this information when specifically required or authorized by law or when the patient agrees to the disclosure of said information.

 When Requested by Law Enforcement: State law may permit or require Provider to disclose your health information to an official of law enforcement for certain law enforcement purposes that may include, under some limited circumstances, if you happen to be the victim of a crime or a crime needs to be reported.

 When Requested by Medical Examiners and Coroners: Provider is authorized to disclose your health information to medical examiners and coroners in order to determine the cause of death or for other duties authorized by law.

 When Requested by Funeral Directors: Provider is authorized to disclose your health information to funeral directors as directed by local and state laws for the purposes of carrying out their duties with regard to your funeral arrangements.
 If their duties call for it, the Provider is authorized to disclose your health information prior to and in reasonable anticipation of your death.

 For the Purposes of Eye, Tissue Or Organ Donation: Provider is authorized to disclose or use your health information to various organ procurement organizations or other entities that may engage in the procurement, banking or transplantation of eyes, tissues, or organs for the purposes of donation or transplantation.

 For Medical Research: Provider is under some rare circumstances authorized to use your health information for medical research purposes.
 Prior to Provider disclosing any of your health information for research purposes, the project will need to pass an extensive approval process.